mjc-school/MJC-School/modules/module #3. REST API Advanced/README.md

 * [Spring Initializr](https://start.spring.io/)
 * [Spring Boot: от начала до продакшена](https://habr.com/ru/post/257223/)

+### Questions
+1. What is Spring Boot?
+Name advantages and disadvantages of Spring Boot.
+2. What Spring Boot features do you know?
+3. What are the differences between Spring Boot and Spring?
+4. What are the ways to create Spring Boot application do you know?
+5. What Spring Boot annotations do you know?
+6. What are the Spring Boot properties?
+7. What are the Spring Boot starters?
+Name some of them and their purpose.
+8. What is Spring Boot auto-configuration?
+9. What is Spring Boot Actuator used for?

 ## Sub-module #2 - REST API
 This sub-module is an extension of REST API Basic and it covers such topics as pagination, sorting, filtering and HATEOAS.